ameistad/django-template/README.md

 $ cookiecutter https://github.com/ameistad/dokku-django-template.git
 ```

-See README.md and DEPLOY.md in generated project folder for instructions.
+See docs/ in generated project folder for instructions.